2×2 (TV channel): 2007–present

 On 1 April 2007, 2x2 underwent its final rebranding, and the channel switched to a new broadcast format.
 A change in management and staff followed, and the logo and graphic design were changed.
 The channel began to position itself as "the first Russian animation channel for adults."
 The channel's broadcast schedule was oriented around the most famous adult animation series.
 At the start of the rebranding, the broadcast schedule and visual and musical design of the channel were largely based on the American channel Adult Swim.

 For the first few months, the rebranded 2x2 was introduced in Saint Petersburg, Moscow, and the Moscow Oblast (including in the Mostelecom package, where 2x2 had been broadcasting since 2005), and in June expansion into other regions began.
-Broadcasts in most other regions of Russia began in placed of the closed educational channel Rambler Teleset.
+Broadcasts in most other regions of Russia began in place of the closed educational channel Rambler Teleset.

 By the end of 2007, 2x2 began to achieve its first successes — in the first two months of autumn, it managed to increase its audience and overtake channels such as TNT, MTV Russia, and Channel One in youth audience metrics.
 Later, 2x2 managed to attract an age group that traditionally does not watch TV — young men and "those who have long been disappointed in TV".

 In 2008, the legal entity CJSC "TV Channel 2x2-Moscow" was renamed CJSC "TV and Radio Company 2x2".
-In 2010, it was re-registered as OJSC "TV and Radio Company 2×2".
+In 2010, it was re-registered as OJSC "TV and Radio Company 2x2".

 In early 2009, the 2x2 office moved into the Danilovskiye Manufaktury business center on Varshavskoe Shosse.
-In July of the same year, after the appearance of Roman Sarkisov as the general director and according to the terms of the license renewal, the channel began to develop a non-animation direction: now it also broadcasts game television series (initially in a special night block 2×2|new).
+In July of the same year, after the appearance of Roman Sarkisov as the general director and according to the terms of the license renewal, the channel began to develop a non-animation direction: now it also broadcasts game television series (initially in a special night block 2x2|new).
 Most of them are satirical or parody shows with their own special, in some sense even absurd, non-standard humor.
 One of the first purchased TV series was "The Wrong Door" and "Greg Rabbit".